 Kitenge’s Red/Blue Floral Long Sleeve Shirt

-With your support, our expert tailors have been able to: start their own businesses, open new workshops, move to larger premises, purchase new sewing machines and equipment as well as hiring and training new staff reducing local unemployment.
-They have also been able to provide for their families’ more easily and improve their quality of life.
+With your support, our expert tailors have been able to: start their own businesses, open new workshops, move to larger premises, purchase new sewing machines and equipment as well as hire and train new staff reducing local unemployment.
+They have also been able to provide for their families more easily and improve their quality of life.

 One great example of our social impact on the ground has been the story of our Master Tailor, Abdallah, who we first met in 2015.
 Abdallah and his family’s lives have changed for the better in the past 5 years and it’s all due to his hard work and excellent craftsmanship, which deserved recognition.